vince0526/enterprise-console/docs/environment-setup.md

 ## 18. Regenerating Documentation
 1) Update this file as needed.
 2) Convert to DOCX using Python helper (see below).
+3) CI Automation: A GitHub Action can auto-regenerate `environment-setup.docx` when this markdown changes.
+See workflow file `regenerate-env-setup-docx.yml` once added.

 ## 19. Matrix Summary